UpDown Pro+ Desk Review: My Opinion After 4 Years Of Ownership

 Remember that Simpsons episode where Homer discovers an electronic bed?

-Admittedly, the 32mm/sec speed is on the slower side compared with 40-60mm/sec speeds you’ll get with some competitors, like Omnidesk and Stand Desk (read my full review of Stand Desk), but it’s still very fast.
+Admittedly, the 40mm/sec speed is on the lower end of the 40-60mm/sec range you’ll get with competitors, like Omnidesk and Stand Desk (read my full review of Stand Desk), but it’s still very fast.

 Four memory presets are surprisingly useful.
 I use all of them and have programmed them like this:

-The motors make noise while the desk operates but the sound is not harsh or intrusive.
+The motors make a whirring noise while the desk operates, but the sound is not harsh or intrusive.

 4. 100-Day Money-Back Guarantee.